-3.5 Markings
+3.5.
+Markings

-- 3.5.1 The following information shall be stenciled on each length of fire hose in 1 in.
-(25 mm) high letters beginning approximately 3 ft (1 m) from each end:

-- manufacturer's name or identifying symbol,

-- trade name or designation,

-- month and year of manufacture,

-- Service Test Pressure in local and customary units,

-- the words "occupant-use only" (if FM Approved as occupant-use hose)
+- 3.5.1.
+The following information shall be stenciled on each length of fire hose in 1 in.
+(25 mm) high letters beginning approximately 3 ft (1 m) from each end: - manufacturer's name or identifying symbol; - trade name or designation; - month and year of manufacture; - service Test Pressure in local and customary units; - the words "occupant-use only" (if certified as occupant-use hose); - the certification agency's mark of conformity.

-- the Approval Mark (see Appendix C).

-- 3.5.2 The following information shall be stamped or cast on each FM Approved fire hose coupling in letters not less than .100 in.
-(2.5 mm) high:

-- manufacturer's name or identifying symbol,

-- trade name or designation,

-- thread size & type, and

-- the Approval Mark (see Appendix C).

-- 3.5.3 The trade name or designation shall correspond with the manufacturer's catalog designation and shall uniquely identify the product as FM Approved.
-The manufacturer shall not place this model or type identification on any other product unless covered by a separate agreement.

-- 3.5.4 The Approval Mark (see Appendix C) shall be displayed visibly and permanently on the product.
-The manufacturer shall not use this Mark on any other product unless such product is covered by separate agreement with FM Approvals.

-- 3.5.5 All markings shall be legible and durable.
+- 3.5.2.
+The following information shall be stamped or cast on each certified fire hose coupling in letters not less than .100 in.
+(2.5 mm) high: - manufacturer's name or identifying symbol, - trade name or designation, - thread size and type, and - the certification agency's mark of conformity. - 3.5.3.
+The trade name or designation shall correspond with the manufacturer's catalog designation and shall uniquely identify the product as certified.
+The manufacturer shall not place this model or type identification on any other product unless covered by a separate agreement. - 3.5.4.
+The certification agency's mark of conformity shall be displayed visibly and permanently on the product and/or packaging as appropriate and in accordance with the requirements of the certification agency.
+The manufacturer shall exercise control of this mark as specified by the certification agency and the certification scheme. - 3.5.5.
+All markings shall be legible and durable.